Jake McCarthy Player Props: Diamondbacks vs. Brewers

-On Tuesday, Jake McCarthy (on the back of going 0-for-4) and the Arizona Diamondbacks play the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
-First pitch is at 9:40 PM ET.
+After going 1-for-3 in his last game, Jake McCarthy and the Arizona Diamondbacks take on the Milwaukee Brewers (who will start Janson Junk) at 3:40 PM ET on Wednesday.

-In his most recent game he had a hitless performance (0-for-4) against the Brewers.
+He had a one-hit performance in his last game (1-for-3) against the Brewers.

 Jake McCarthy Game Info & Props vs. the Brewers